intmus/inttheory19-20/_04-intro-rhythm/c1-metricpercept.md

 K:C
 EA eB df| EA eB df:| [M:6/8] EAe Bdf| EAe Bdf:|]{% endcapture %}
 {% include abc-example.html number="3" abc=ex3 %}

+### Written time signatures versus aural perception

+This excerpt demonstrated how a variation--in this example, melodic shape--can affect listener perception.
+Aurally, both parts sounded identical regardless of the meter, but when listening and not looking at the excerpt, most listeners feel that the piece is in a compound duple meter.
+This demonstrates that even though a pattern can be written in various meters, there are other factors that can strongly pull toward a particular meter.
+In this case, the motif is melodically grouped into two groups of three, so it pulls most of the listeners toward a 6/8 feel.
+One may hear this in 3/4, but this would require other factors such as accents, silence, and tempo to affect how the listener perceives the passage.

+It should be noted that many composers rely on using meters to evoke particular rhythmic biases in the performer, so it is disingenuous to say that meter is *entirely* subjective.
+Stravinsky was well-known to write the same passage in various meters (e.g. *Rite of Spring*, *L'histoire du Soldat*), so a good performer is aware of what the meter is trying to tell them.

 ## How previous material affects perception